 Kennel cough is one of the most common health problems for puppies, and probably the first illness your puppy will pick up.
-Often it is difficult to avoid as it is highly contagious.
+It is often difficult to avoid as it is highly contagious.
 Also known as canine infectious tracheobronchitis, it is a respiratory disease.
 It’s highly contagious and dogs contract it in places where many canines congregate.
 It happens when the dog inhales bacteria or virus particles in their respiratory tract.
 It spreads through direct contact, airborne droplets, or contaminated surfaces such as water and food bowls.
 The disease is treatable in most dogs — however, its more severe in younger puppies and dogs with weak immune systems.

 We can spot kennel cough relatively easy by the symptoms.
 These are some of the most common sign to look out for:

 - A strong, persistent cough with a goose honk sound

 - Lack of appetite

 - Eye discharge

 If you spot any of these symptoms be sure to check in with your vet.
 Also try separating your pup from others if possible.
 It is highly infectious and is caught by close contact.